 The annual impairment assessments performed by management were considered significant to our audit due to the complexity of the assessment process and the judgements applied by management when determining the assumptions included in the assessment.
 These assumptions are based on estimates that are affected by expected future economic and market conditions in the geographic region and division within which a particular CGU operates.

 Accounting policies and disclosures relating to impairment of goodwill are set out in note 21 of the consolidated financial statements.
-We understood and evaluated the design and implementation of controls and the inputs and the assumptions around the preparation and review of impairment assessments;

-HOW OUR AUDIT ADDRESSED THE KEY
+HOW OUR AUDIT ADDRESSED THE KEY AUDIT MATTER

-AUDIT MATTER